Updated September 3, 2020

 If your students will need IRB approval for their research, consider having them do their CITI training now or suggest an IRB workshop.
 There is extensive information available on the IRB Training website.

-First or second year students eligible to apply for an NSF Graduate Research Fellowship in the Fall, can start working on their research and personal statements now.
-Although the 2021 RFP is not yet available, the requirements for the research and personal statements are unlikely to change much.
+First or second-year students eligible to apply for an NSF Graduate Research Fellowship in the Fall, can start working on their research and personal statements now.
 Julia Fulghum and Jennifer Kavka will be doing a workshop early in the Fall semester.
 A video of an Advance workshop from 2017 is available here.
 Be aware that eligibility requirements have changed slightly since then.

 An overview of the process and statements is here.
 Tips from UNM faculty who have served as reviewers and UNM student GRFP winners are available here (but be aware that eligibility requirements have changed slightly since this workshop).